chreke/scala-companies/README.md

  - Remote (no exceptions), e.g. "Yes"
  - Remote within a given timezone or simliar, e.g. "Yes (within EU)"
  - Remote within a given country, e.g. "Yes (from the US)"
- - Hybrid, e.g. some days on site, e.g. "Yes (hybrid)"
+ - Hybrid remote, i.e. remote with some days on site, e.g. "Yes (hybrid)"

 ## Companies